 Photo by Herman Miller

 It was a coincidence that set the stage for a remarkable design career: In 1924 George Nelson was forced to seek shelter from a rainstorm, eventually stumbling into Yale’s architecture school.
 A young student at this point and without having a clear idea of what he would be interested in, he came along a presentation of watercolor works.
-The exhibition soon caught his attention - and left a lasting impact: As Nelson would later state, it was this seemingly trivial incident that eventually kindled his passion for design: „They were the most exquisitely beautiful and exciting things I had ever seen in my life.
+As Nelson would later state, it was this seemingly trivial incident that eventually kindled his passion for design: „They were the most exquisitely beautiful and exciting things I had ever seen in my life.
 I fell in love instantly with the whole business of creating designs."

-In the time following Nelson started pursuing a career in architecture before he eventually engaged in product and interior design.
-During his subsequent career as interior designer he shaped the course of Mid-Century modern furniture for several decades.
+In the time following Nelson started pursuing a career in architecture before he eventually engaged in interior design.
+During his career he shaped the course of Mid-Century Modern furniture for several decades.
 Believing in the concept of good design being an essential part of good living, Nelson encouraged a simple, straightforward approach to design that was functional yet sophisticated.

-Nelsons actual renown, however, is fore and foremost based upon his uncompromising attitude: For him, a successful design did not only imply the coexistence of esthetics and functionality, above all it was a commitment to stay true to one’s principles.
+His actual renown, however, is fore and foremost based upon his uncompromising attitude: For Nelson, a successful design did not only imply the coexistence of esthetics and functionality, above all it was a commitment to stay true to one’s principles.

-Quite commonly this attitude lead to conflicts with colleagues who, in Nelsons opinion, made too many concessions to the commercial forces of the industry.
-Eventually though it was this very clear-sighted, almost uncompromising attitude that brought to light some of the era’s most iconic pieces.
-Below you will find a selection of items which, among others, built Nelsons reputation as one of the era's most ingenious and influential designer.
+Eventually it was this very clear-sighted, almost uncompromising attitude that brought to light some of the era’s most iconic pieces.
+Below you will find a selection of items which, among others, built Nelsons reputation as one of the era's most ingenious and influential designers.